lena-kilian/lena-kilian.github.io/cv/index.md

 ### RESEARCH EXPERIENCE

+**2019**<br/>
+Bespoke Report on Consumption-Based Carbon Footprints in Bristol Created for ARUP and Bristol City Council

 **2016**<br/>
 *We, too, are HKU*: Research project promoting social inclusion on campus, University of Hong Kong, Equal Opportunities Unit